surenbika/prom/README.md

 #prometheus setup

-This is a sample Prometheus with cAdvisor and Grafana setup to monitor conatiners on AWS, using ec2_discovery
+This is a sample Prometheus with cAdvisor and Grafana setup to monitor containers on AWS, using ec2 discovery

 # Pre-requisites